stephenajulu/julzinsight.co/content/services/open-source-solutions.md

     - name: 'twitter:card'
       value: summary_large_image
     - name: 'twitter:title'
-      value: Open Source Managed Solutions
+      value: Open Source Managed Solutions - Julz Insight | Tech Solutions with Software, Web, AI, Cloud & Digital Transformation Expertise
     - name: 'twitter:description'
       value: >-
         At Julz Insight, we’re your trusted partner in open-source technology.
 We streamline powerful software, enhance security, and optimize performance.
-Whether you’re a startup, enterprise, or government agency, we tailor solutions to your needs.
+Whether you’re a startup, enterprise, or government agency, we tailor OSS solutions to your needs.
     - name: 'twitter:image'
       value: images/brooke-cagle-WHWYBmtn3_0-unsplash (1).jpg
       relativeUrl: true
 layout: post
 ---

-## Introduction
 At Julz Insight, we’re your trusted partner in open-source technology.
 We streamline powerful software, enhance security, and optimize performance.
 Whether you’re a startup, enterprise, or government agency, we tailor solutions to your needs.
 Here's what we offer:

-### Solutions
+## Solutions

 We provide solutions that solve the following critical pain points and challenges using OSS: